 As a young seminarian, in 1957, he went to the Holy Land, Jeruselum, to continue his ecclesiastical studies at the Theological Seminary of the Armenian Patriarchate of Jeruselem, where the Very Rev. Fr.
 Torkom Manoogian was serving as Dean.
 On February 7, 1960, following his graduation from the Seminary, Haroutioun was ordained a celibate priest by His Eminence,

-Archbishop Souren Kembajian, Administrator of the Armenian Patriarchate of Jeruselem, and was given the name of Fr.
+Archbishop Souren Kembajian, Administrator of the Armenian Patriarchate of Jeruselem, given the name of Fr.
 Paren.
 Fr.
-Paren joined the staff of St. Tarkmanchatz (Holy Translators) Elementary and High School; and in 1961 he was appointed principal of the school, a post that he held for two years.
+Paren, joined the staff of St. Tarkmanchatz (Holy Translators) Elementary and High School; and in 1961 he was appointed principal of the school, a post that he held for two years.

 Fr.
 Paren came to the United States in 1963 to further his education.
 In 1964, at the invitation of His Eminence, Archbishop Sion Manoogian, then Primate of the Eastern Diocese in America, Fr.
 Paren assumed pastoral service in the United States.
-Since that date, he has served as Pastor of the Armenian Churches of Syracuse and Binghamton, New York; Washington, D.C.; Detroit; Chicago, IL, etc.
+Since that date, he has served as Pastor of the Armenian Churches of Syracuse and Binghamton, New York; Washington, D.C.; Detroit; and Chicago, IL.

 In May 1967, Primate, Abp.
 Torkom Manoogian assigned the Very Rev. Fr.
 Paren Avedikian to take over as the parish priest at St. Mary Armenia Apostolic Church in Washington, DC.